nunet/device-management-service/README.md

 #### Creating identities

-The first necessary step is to generate identity keys and capability contexts using the command-line.
+The first step is to generate identities/keys and capability contexts.
+It is recommended that two keys are setup: one for the user (default name `user`) and another for the dms (default name `dms`)
-It's recommended to setup *at least* **two** identities, one for *personal* user (by default the `user` context) and one for use by the *dms* instance (by default the `dms` context)

-To set up a new identity, run the command:
+To set up a new identity/create a new key, run the command:

 ```
 $ nunet key new <identity>